Solutions for Printing Sheet Labels on Laser and Inkjet Printers

 Dirty roller is the most common reason for this problem.
 Your rollers could use a cleaning, or the rubber on the rollers has lost its density.
 Clean the rollers with an alcohol-based solvent.
 If hat's not the problem, then you will need to replace the rollers.
 When the rubber loses its density, it loses its ability to grip the paper- and therefore the paper won't feed.

 This could happen if the "cleaner bar" inside the printer is dirty.
 New toner cartridges usually come with a replacement "cleaner bar".
 Replace the "cleaner bar" and try printing again.

 Refill as soon as you run out of ink.
 Inject the refill ink very slowly to avoid air bubbles.
 Do not allow the cartridge to dry out completely.

-Inkjet printers will print out horizontal lines if one or more of the print nozzles are either blocked or burnt out.
+Inkjet printers will print out horizontal lines if one (or more) of the print nozzles are either blocked or burnt out.
 You can try clearing the blocked nozzles by placing the print head in hot water for 2 to 3 minutes and then blotting them dry with a tissue.

 ALWAYS REMEMBER TO: